MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05-image-analysis.md

     - **Connect Azure AI Services**: *Create a new Azure AI Services resource with a valid name*
     - **Connect Azure AI Search**: Skip connecting

-    \**At the time of writing, Azure AI Vision is supported in hubs in these regions*.
+    \**At the time of writing, Azure Vision is supported in hubs in these regions*.

 1. When the hub is created, you will be prompted to create a project.
 Enter a suitable project name and select **Create project**.

 ## Generate captions for an image

-Let's use the image captioning functionality of Azure AI Vision to analyze images taken by a camera in the *Northwind Traders* store.
+Let's use the image captioning functionality of Azure Vision to analyze images taken by a camera in the *Northwind Traders* store.
 Image captions are available through the **Caption** and **Dense Captions** features.

 1. In the task pane on the left, select **AI Services**.